corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 - `String`, owned, heap-allocated, growable.
 Equivalent to `[]byte` you intend to mutate.
 - `&str`, a borrowed view into someone else's string data.
 Equivalent to a Go `string` *parameter* most of the time.

-Rule of thumb: take `&str` in arguments, return `String` when you produce new data.
+As a rule of thumb, take `&str` in arguments, return `String` when you produce new data.

 ```rust
 fn greet(name: &str) -> String {